hanxiaomax/Learncpp_CN/docs/10-1-Introduction-to-program-defined-user-defined-types.md

 If we were to omit the definition of `length`, the compiler wouldn’t know what a `length` is, and would complain when we try to define a variable using that type.
 The definition for `length` doesn’t create an object -- it just tells the compiler what a `length` is so it can be used later.

-What are user-defined / program-defined types?
+## What are user-defined / program-defined types?

-Back in the introduction to the previous chapter ([9.1 -- Introduction to compound data types](https://www.learncpp.com/cpp-tutorial/introduction-to-compound-data-types/)), we introduced the challenge of wanting to store a fraction, which has a numerator and denominator that are conceptually linked together.
+Back in the introduction to the previous chapter ([[9-1-Introduction-to-compound-data-types|9.1 - 复合数据类型]]), we introduced the challenge of wanting to store a fraction, which has a numerator and denominator that are conceptually linked together.
 In that lesson, we discussed some of the challenges with using two separate integers to store a fraction’s numerator and denominator independently.

 If C++ had a built-in fraction type, that would have been perfect -- but it doesn’t.
 And there are hundreds of other potentially useful types that C++ doesn’t include because it’s just not possible to anticipate everything that someone might need (let alone implement and test those things).

 Instead, C++ solves for such problems in a different way: by allowing us to create entirely new, custom types for use in our programs!
 Such types are often called user-defined types (though we think the term program-defined types is better -- we’ll discuss the difference later in this lesson).
 C++ has two categories of compound types that allow for this: the enumerated types (including unscoped and scoped enumerations), and the class types (including structs, classes, and unions).

-Defining program-defined types
+## Defining program-defined types

 Just like type aliases, program-defined types must also be defined before they can be used.
 The definition for a program-defined type is called a type definition.